Generating community results that make a difference

 Connecting Community Organizers

 We build the capacity of individual community organizations—and we also connect them to facilitate peer learning and coalition-building.
-Our annual Leadership Summit gathers community leaders to reflect, analyze, and celebrate their successes with peers from other organizations, cities, and states, as well as to learn from CTAC’s experienced team.
+Our annual leadership summits gathers community leaders to reflect, analyze, and celebrate their successes with peers from other organizations, cities, and states, as well as to learn from CTAC’s experienced team.
 The summits provide an opportunity for organizational leaders to examine how they are exercising their leadership and building capacity for community change.
 These opportunities to network with peers help organizations broaden their perspective on local issues, encourage activism on a regional and national basis, and develop winning strategies.